MayerMarvin/SPT5-gene-regulation-pausing/README.md

 ## Bioinformatics Pipelines & Analysis Scripts for the SPT5-iLEXY Study
-This repository contains all code, pipelines, and analysis scripts used for the SPT5-iLEXY study (currently available as a preprint).
+This repository contains all code, pipelines, and analysis scripts used for the SPT5-iLEXY study.
 It serves as a comprehensive and reproducible framework for processing and visualizing high-throughput sequencing data generated during the project.

 Included are: